gaehlerm/SoftwareEngineering/README.md

 ### TODO comments

 Another bad habit is TODO comments.
 When you implement a feature, you are responsible that the implementation is ready to be merged into master.
 It’s ready to be merged when there is nothing important to be done anymore that would justify a TODO comment.
 Make sure you never merge any TODOs into master.
 They only cause confusion and there is never time to do them.
-You will never implement a feature without ticket and for refactoring you don’t need a TODO as a justification.
+You will never implement a feature without a ticket and for refactoring the code you don’t need a TODO comment.
 Therefore again: make sure you never merge any TODO comments into master.

 At the same time it is fine if you use TODO comments during the development of a feature.
 It might help you to organize your work.
 Just make sure to remove all the TODO comments before merging your changes into master.